Pressure Care – Preventing Pressure Ulcers

-It is well-known that most pressure injuries are preventable.
+It is well-known that most pressure injuries and pressure ulcers are preventable.
 Given the unnecessary suffering of the individual and the cost to the economy, prevention is the best strategy.

 How can pressure injuries be prevented?